petriehd/AgenticAIBootcamp/lab1-no-code-orchestrate.md

    - **Agent Description**:
      ```
      An intelligent HR assistant that helps employees with HR-related queries,
-     including benefits information, leave balances, time-off requests, and
+     including benefits information and leave balances.
-     profile updates.
 This agent has access to company HR policies and can
      perform HR operations through integrated tools.
      ```